-In 2008, John I. Heise, Jr. ’47 and other friends and former players of Coach Millikan created the Coach Bud Millikan Endowed Scholarship for Men's Basketball to support members of the men's basketball team.
+Friends and former players of Coach Millikan established the Coach Bud Millikan Endowed Scholarship for Men's Basketball in February 2008 to support members of the men's basketball team.
 Coach Millikan was a Terp basketball coach who was loved by all, described by many as putting life back into the basketball program.

 Bud Millikan was the head coach of the University of Maryland men's basketball team from 1955 to 1967.
 He led the Terps to winning seasons for eight years and finished with a career record of 243 wins and 183 losses.
 During his tenure, he coached many great players, including Gary Williams, Maryland's current head coach.